Understanding Low Water Pressure in Sydney Homes

 - Pressure is below 30 PSI or above 80 PSI

-- You need pressure testing or booster pump
+- You need pressure testing or a booster pump installation

 - Pipes need replacement or upgrading